Elliott-dev/Big-Data-Challenge--Amazon-Shoppers-Product-Reviews/README.md

 ## Background

 In this assignment I will put my ETL skills to the test.
 Many of Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 However, they are quite large and can exceed the capacity of local machines to handle.
 One dataset alone contains over 1.5 million rows; with over 40 datasets, this can be quite taxing on the average local computer.
-My first goal for this assignment will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
+My first goal for this project will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
 The second goal will be to use PySpark or SQL to perform a statistical analysis of selected data.

 There are two levels to this project.
 The second level is optional.